Idaho ends Powerball in state, fearing foreign participation

 He warned that besides the money that Idaho schools will lose, the state will face “untold amounts in expenses to unwind all the advertising commitments we have for billboards and point-of-sale materials and everything else.
 This is going to be very expensive for the people of Idaho.”

-Officials at the Multi-State Lottery Association in an email declined comment about the Idaho Powerball decision.
+Officials at the Multi-State Lottery Association in an email declined to comment about the Idaho Powerball decision.

-This story has been corrected to show the legislation was killed with a 10-4 vote, not with a voice vote.